 (e) Committee Bill Deadline.
-The time limit for committees to submit to the Legislative Commissioners' Office requests for drafting committee bills and resolutions, except those based on proposed bills, proposed drafts and proposed resolutions on which subject matter hearings are held, shall be at 5 p.m. on the following dates in 2007.
+The time limit for committees to submit to the Legislative Commissioners' Office requests for drafting committee bills and resolutions, except those based on proposed bills, proposed drafts and proposed resolutions on which subject matter public hearings are held, and to reserve proposed bills, proposed drafts and proposed resolutions for subject matter public hearings shall be 5 p.m. on the following dates in 2009.